-Dying Homeless is a long-term project by the Bureau of Investigative Journalism to count those that die homeless on UK streets.
+Dying Homeless was a year-long project by the Bureau of Investigative Journalism that counted the number of people who died homeless in the UK.

 Join the discussion: #makethemcount

 The number of people sleeping rough rose by 169% between 2010 and 2017.

 During the bitter cold of the 2017-2018 winter, some deaths made headlines, including that of a man who died close to the Palace of Westminster.

 Despite many vulnerable people being known to the authorities, local journalists and charities were often the only ones that reported these deaths.

 The Bureau spoke to councils, hospitals, coroners' offices, police forces and NGOs.
 While there is a charitable network recording information on people sleeping rough in London, we found that there was no centralised record of when and how people died homeless across the UK.

 We scoured local press reports, surveyed dozens of homelessness charities, interviewed doctors and other experts to pull together a list of known deaths.
 There is no obligation on councils or coroners to log these deaths.
 Therefore our count, sourced from publicly available information, was likely an underestimate.

 We asked those working directly with homeless people, as well as our hundreds-strong network of local journalists, to advise us when they heard of a new death.

 Where possible, we gathered information from police, coroners’ inquests and family members to fill in the details of the lives, and deaths, of each person.
 We attended funerals, inquests and travelled the country, undertaking scores of interviews.